 Special Prestige License Plates for Certain Veterans and Retirees: The Louisiana Legislature has authorized the Division of Motor Vehicles to issue prestige license plates to certain Louisiana Veterans and retired (military) Veterans.
-These plates will be issued for use on any privately-owned passenger car, pickup truck, or van of the Veteran applicant.
+These plates will be issued for use on any privately-owned passenger car, pickup truck, motorcycle or van of the Veteran applicant.
 The cost of these plates is the same as the regular issue.
-Special Plates available: Afghanistan Campaign Veteran, Congressional Medal of Honor, Iraq Campaign Veteran, Laos War Veteran, National Guard, Pearl Harbor Survivor, Purple Heart, Reserve Forces, U.S. Army Airborne, World War II Veteran, Korean War Army, Desert Storm Army, Vietnam Army, and Retired Army
+Special Plates available: Afghanistan Campaign Veteran, Iraq Campaign Veteran, Laos War Veteran, Distinguished Service Cross, National Guard, Pearl Harbor Survivor, Reserve Forces, U.S. Armed Forces (Army), U.S. Army Airborne, U.S. Army Ranger, World War II Veteran, Korean War Army, Desert Storm Army, Vietnam Army, and Retired Army

 Medical Benefits: National Guard members can receive medical benefits only if injured while on State Active Duty.